Skip to main content

 Workload YAML Placeholders

-WORKLOAD_NAME and IMAGE_NAME are special placeholders in the Workload YAML that the Konfig-provided CI/CD pipeline automatically replaces with the correct values.
+WORKLOAD_NAME and IMAGE_NAME are special placeholders in the Workload YAML that the Konfigurate-provided CI/CD pipeline automatically replaces with the correct values.

 Triggers